Landscape A2 A journey

 I have been researching the history of the local branch lines and the effect of the Beeching cuts.
 I had already identified that the branch line from Ash Junction to Farnham Junction, was closed following the Beeching report.
-This branch line encompasedtwo stations, Ash Green Halt and Tongham Halt.
+This branch line encompassed two stations, Ash Green Halt and Tongham Halt.

 Ash Green Halt

-Looking at the old OS maps I had assumed that the North Hants railway known as the Watercress line was also closed as a result of Beeching, but acording to their history page it actually survived the cuts and was closed 10 years later by British Rail. the contrast between the two lines is stark, the Tongham – Ash Green line was stripped and in some parts removed completely.
-The Watercress line has been preserved and turned into something of a theme park.
+Looking at the old OS maps I had assumed that the North Hants railway known as the Watercress line was also closed as a result of Beeching, but according to their history page, it actually survived the cuts and was closed ten years later by British Rail.
+The contrast between the two lines is stark, the Tongham – Ash Green line was stripped and in some parts removed completely.
+The Watercress Line has been preserved and turned into something of a theme park.

 I have been doing some further research on the old OS maps and found that you could get copies of the original maps I have assembled a set of maps from the archive that cover the area I am looking at which I may get printed as part of the final submission, having been on the bookmaking class with the TV group and done some work on bookmaking I am thinking of making the final submission into a handmade book and putting the maps either in the book or as pull outs at the end.